Vatyx/flicks/README.md

 - [x] Poster images are loaded using the UIImageView category in the AFNetworking library.
 - [x] User sees a loading state while waiting for the movies API.
 - [x] User can pull to refresh the movie list.
+- [x] User can select from a tab bar for either Now Playing or Top Rated movies.
+- [x] User can view movie details by tapping on a cell.

 The following **optional** features are implemented: